divaamahajan/URLshortening-distributed-system/README.md

 docker run -d -p 8000:8000 --name servercontainer --env-file ./server/.env server-image --reload externalDNS=aws.com/12345679
 ```

-##### 2. To run the client:
+###### 2. Running the Client:

 ```bash
 docker run -p 3000:3000 --name client-container client-image
 ```

-- This command maps port 8000 of the host to port 8000 of the container for the server and port 3000 of the host to port 3000 of the container for the client.
+- This command maps port 8000 of the host to port 8000 of the container for the server, and port 3000 of the host to port 3000 of the container for the client.

+---

-These Dockerfiles allow you to containerize both the server (FastAPI backend) and the client (React frontend) components of your URL shortening distributed system.
+These Dockerfiles enable you to containerize both the server (FastAPI backend) and the client (React frontend) components of your URL shortening distributed system.
+Now you can access the application on your `DNS` or `localhost` on port `3000` ex:- [http://localhost:3000/](http://localhost:3000/)

 ## Refrences